 The photos of the Jeep appear to have been taken outside the Australian premiere of Pepe.
 The date is unknown, but the film had opened in the U.S. in late December 1960, and in Europe in March 1961.
 Unfortunately this unusual high-hood Jeep seems to have vanished almost as quickly and quietly as the movie.

 The last picture I've seen was taken on 12 August 1961, at the official opening of the Mudjimba to Marcoola (about 5km) section of the Scenic Coast Highway, north of Brisbane in Queensland.
 Apparently somebody at Willys figured it was another good photo op for the Surrey, carrying the "Sungirls" and the Minister for Public Works and Local Government, H. Richter, who performed the opening ceremony.
 Photo by Robinson Studios, courtesy of Sunshine Coast Libraries, where it was found by Rod Walker.

-By August, summer was about to arrive downunder, so Willys was probably still hoping for some orders for more of the Gala Jeeps.
+By August, winter was ending downunder, so Willys was probably still hoping for some orders for more of the Gala Jeeps.
 But the evidence I have seen so far suggests it was not to be.

 Willys in the U.S. had also built at least two Surrey-style CJ-3Bs by 1961, one in pink and one in blue.